wernerjoss/wp-caldav2ics/readme.txt

 3. New Multi-Calendar Feature (from Version 1.1.0)

 == Changelog ==
+= 1.3.2 =
+25.02.23: fix Fatal Internal Error with PHP 8.x when CalendarExcludes is empty

 = 1.3.1 =
 24.02.23: show PHP Version upon Plugin Activation, issue Warning for PHP >= 8.0